-- Basic elements in analog circuit design
+- Essential elements of analog circuit design

 - Fundamentals of circuit analysis - Ohm’s law, Kirchhoff’s law, etc.

 - International System of Units